 Our experienced accounting instructors with CPA qualifications supervise students with their assignments and projects to offer a real-world perspective to the students.

-Upon successful completion of the Accounting Diploma program at Create Career College, students are qualified for entry-level bookkeeping, payroll, and taxation positions.
+Upon successful completion of the Accounting Diploma program at CCC, students are qualified for entry-level bookkeeping, payroll, and taxation positions.

 Accounting Diploma Program Length

 *Total Program Length: 52 Weeks (Each course will have 100 lecture hours.)

 Completion of an approved English test, successful assessment by Create Career College (CCC) , or completion of the CCC’s English for Academic Purposes (EAP) course.